alexandre-hallaine/ft_irc/README.md

 # Connect

-### :warning: Our URL to connect as changed, it's now: shibrc.fr :warning:
+### :warning: Our URL to connect has changed, it's now: shibrc.fr :warning:

 If you'd like to try our server without having to build it you can connect to our public server `shibrc.fr` using the password `password` with the following commands :